List of 40 Famous Forests in India to visit

 Few government guest houses are available in and around the forest gates.
 Hotels are mostly available in Baripada.

-Guindy National Park is the 8th littlest National Park in India, with 1.04 square meters of area.
+Guindy National Park is India’s 8th smallest National Park, with 1.04 square kilometres of area.
 It’s a dry, evergreen forest dominated by scrub and thorns.

-The Guindy National Park Chennai showcases more than 350 plant species.
-Trees are found in this national park sugar apple, Atlantia monophylla, wood-apple, neem, etc. The forest is an extension of the Guindy House grounds, the residence of the Governor of Tamil Nadu.
+The Guindy National Park in Chennai showcases more than 350 plant species.
+Trees found in this national park include sugar apple, Atlantia monophylla, wood-apple, neem, etc. The forest is an extension of the Guindy House grounds, the residence of the Governor of Tamil Nadu.

 Guindy National Park entrance